AtheosGame/AtheosGame.github.io/Game/Intro.md

 order: 88
 ---

-# Intro:
+# Gameplay & Mechanics Overview
 Atheos is a dungeon crawling action role-playing, hack-and-slash video game.

 You control a Shadow as it attempts to obtain a skin.
 A shapeless being that has spent so much time in the Underworld that it has forgotten all about who they were before.
-All players begin the game with the same character, a Shadow.
 You must venture into dungeons to acquire body parts to regain a physical body and to forge powerful items to help you in your journey.

-# Gameplay & Mechanics Overview

 The game is presented in an isometric view with you in control of the Shadow.
 You start a run-through of the dungeon by fighting your way through a number of levels and the challenges within; the levels are procedurally generated and the enemies within them are random.